Badmaanyambuugiin Bat-Erdene

 Badmaanyambuugiin Bat-Erdene (Бадмаанямбуугийн Бат-Эрдэнэ) is a Mongolian politician and athlete.
-Bat-Erdene is widely regarded in Mongolia as one of the most successful, long lasting and celebrated wrestlers, where he won in national non-jacketed wrestling formats as well as winning a gold medal in the Sambo jacket wrestling in the 1989 World Sambo Championships in the over 100kg heavyweight division.
+Bat-Erdene is widely regarded in Mongolia as one of the most successful, long lasting and celebrated wrestlers, where he won in national non-jacketed wrestling formats as well as winning a gold medal in Sambo jacket wrestling in the 1989 World Sambo Championships in the over 100 kg heavyweight division.
 He was also Defense Minister of Mongolia from 2016 to July 2017.

 Biography

-He was born on June 7, 1964 in Ömnödelger sum of Khentii aimag, Mongolia.
+He was born on June 7, 1964, in Ömnödelger sum of Khentii aimag, Mongolia.
 He graduated from secondary school in 1982.
 He graduated from the Military Institute of the Mongolian People's Army in 1990 with a degree in law.
 He is married with 3 daughters.
-He speaks Russian and English.
+He can also speak Russian and English.

 Wrestling career

 Between 1988-1999, Bat-Erdene won 11 national level tournaments in the Naadam.
 He was awarded with medals for his achievements including from the government.
 His rank/title in wrestling is "Dayar dursagdah, dalai dayan, tumniig bayasuulagch, darkhan avarga Bat-Erdene" literally meaning "Renowned by all, oceanic, makes people happy, strong titan Bat-Erdene" essentially the highest rank possible in Mongolian wrestling in Mongolia.
 He retired from wrestling in 2006.

 Bat-Erdene established and owns Avarga (Champion) University which trains wrestlers, trainers and sportsmen in Ulaanbaatar.